 Greg holds two collegial degrees in education.
-He currently teaches the "Explore the World of Acting" course at Nassau Community College and is also the permanent substitute instructor for Susan Campanaro's Improv class at Susan Batson Studios.
+He currently teaches three courses at Nassau Community College (two acting classes and a creative writing course).
+Greg is also the permanent substitute instructor for Susan Campanaro's Improv class at Susan Batson Studios.
 Greg has a keen interest in combining his education background with his theatre experiences; the first foray into this world occurred at the 10th semi-annual Conference of Elementary-Secondary Teaching & Learning (CESTL) where Greg gave a lecture entitled "Acting'" Like a Teacher.
 This topic is continually explored as Greg frequently visits Pace University to teach a workshop to education students with Doctor Joan Walker.
 While a graduate student, Greg also had the honor of being the teaching assistant to Dave Hugo, the professor of the freshman acting class at LIU Post, during his graduate studies.

-He has most recently been granted the Hemera Contemplative Fellowship for Artists and will soon be off to Zen Mountain Monastery to study Zen Art and expand his knowledge and perspective regarding his craft.
+Last year Greg was granted the Hemera Contemplative Fellowship for Artists and went off to the Zen Mountain Monastery to study Zen Art, allowing him to expand his knowledge and perspective regarding his craft.